openwall/john-packages/readme.md

 [Snap](https://snapcraft.io/) and [Flatpak](https://flatpak.org/) are cool new ways of distributing Linux applications among a wide range of different distros.
-They are technologies to deploy applications in a secure, sandboxed and containerised way.
+They are technologies to deploy applications in a secure, sandboxed and containerized way.

 A [Docker](https://www.docker.com/) image is a read-only template used to execute code in a Docker container.
 An image is an immutable file that contains the binaries, configuration files, libraries, dependencies, tools, and other files needed for John the Ripper application to run.